- Co-founder and executive director of West Harlem Environmental Action

-Peggy Shepard is the co-founder and executive director of the group West Harlem Environmental Action, which she abbreviates as "WE ACT."
-Shepard, who received both her Bachelors and Masters degrees from San Diego State University, began her professional career as a journalist; she was the first African American beat reporter to write for the Indianapolis News.
+Peggy Shepard is the co-founder and executive director of the group West Harlem Environmental Action, which she abbreviates as “WE ACT.”
+Shepard, who received her Bachelors degree from Howard University, began her professional career as a journalist; she was the first African American beat reporter to write for the Indianapolis News.
 In 1971 she moved to New York to begin a publishing career, and eight years later took a job with the State Division of Housing and Community Renewal.

 Shepard entered the world of social activism in 1988, when she and a group of other protesters donned gas masks and held up traffic near a New York City sewage treatment plant in West Harlem; they were promptly arrested.
 Later that year, Shepard co-founded WE ACT.
 The group successfully sued New York City over the sewage plant’s odor.
 In 1992 the mayor instituted a $55 million odor-abatement plan, and the 1993 court settlement created a $1.1 million fund for the West Harlem community in question.